 After much prayer, CrossWay International has moved into the area of water well drilling.
 Within a few months, CrossWay International helped to drill 3 wells in Adoor, Sudan.
 For the first time, this village of around 2200 people has access to clean drinking water.
 Since drilling the 3 wells in Sudan, CWI has drilled many wells in Africa, and in Nicaragua.

 In Ethiopia, we have turned over the English school that we started and it is now self sustaining.
 The school we started in Sudan, CrossWay Christian School, is now being supported and run by the Sudanese people in Adoor, Sudan.
-We have helped to start a new school in Meki, Ethiopia, and are in the process of beginning a new school in Ben Town, Liberia.
+We have helped to start a new school in Meki, Ethiopia, and started a school in Ben Town, Liberia too.
+Nicaragua is next.

 CWI has held pastors conferences in a wide number of countries: Sudan, Tanzania, Kenya, Ethiopia, Liberia, Uganda, Pakistan, and Nicaragua.

 All of the above ministries are used as a platform for the team at CrossWay International to follow up and share the gospel of God’s Grace.

 Another facet of the ministry involves coming alongside national coworkers overseas.
 They play an essential role in helping us develop and extend our ministry throughout their country and the world.